feelware/vault/source-material/textbooks/data-computer-communications-william-stallings.md

 #### TCP and UDP

-UDP is a much more minimal transport-layer protocol.
+UDP is a much more minimal [transport layer](#Transport%20layer) protocol.
 UDP doesn't guarantee preservation of sequence, or protection against duplication, unlike TCP.